random trip report

-We pass and chat with a couple from FLA who have been RV'ing for 5 months, and don't like in shape but in fact are.
+We pass and chat with a couple from FLA who have been RV'ing for 5 months, and don't look in shape but in fact are.

 The summit plateau is beautiful alpine tundra: myriad tiny plants and flowers, colorful lichen-covered rocks.

-A marmot tries to get into Dave's back, and removes the rubber tip from the Camelback sac thing.
+A marmot tries to get into Dave's pack, and removes the rubber tip from the Camelback tube thing.

 In the snow-filled notch below Chapin peak there's a large mountain goat.
 People approach him to take pictures; he sits in the snow, not paying them any attention.

 We descend by a lower trail that is less rocky.

 Ron and Dave look at the sea of pines in the valley below, most of them dead from pine beetle, and observe that new trees are growing above the old tree line, presumably because it still gets cold enough to kill the beetles up there.

 We get back to the car.
 I feel good; a little soreness in left hip flexor.

 We continue up the dirt road to the Visitor Center, which is situated at a high point (11,000') in the park.
 There's no soft-serve ice cream-like product.